 A large body of persuasive and ubicomp research has explored research hypotheses related to improving or maintaining health.
-For example, the seminal work of Consolvo et al. [3] studied effects of UbiFit on the level of activity people maintained.
-UbiFit is an exemplar of a ubicomp sensor based system designed

-&lt;sup>1 http://dictionary.cambridge.org/dictionary/british/hypothesis?q=hypothesis to improve health.
-It provided glanceable display on the user's phone, enabling them to notice, or regularly check, their recent levels of activity.
+For example, the seminal work of Consolvo et al. [4] studied effects of UbiFit on the level of activity people maintained.
+UbiFit is an exemplar of a ubicomp sensor based system designed to improve health.
+It provided glanceable display on the users' phone, enabling them to notice, or regularly check, their recent levels of activity.
 Essentially, that work evaluated the researchers' hypothesis that people achieve and maintain higher activity levels in the long term if they can readily see how active they have been recently.
-Li et al. [7] explored of various forms of personal data to improve awareness of physical activity.
-There has been considerable research evaluating various hypotheses about the ways that tracking individual's data affects a behavior, an attitude or both (such as [3], [2], [6], [8]), but personal hypothesis evaluation, based on the individual user setting and testing their own hypotheses, has not yet been considered.
+Li et al. [14] explored of various forms of personal data to improve awareness of physical activity.
+There has been considerable research evaluating various hypotheses about the ways that tracking individual's data affects a behavior, an attitude or both (such as [4], [2], [12], [16]), but personal hypothesis evaluation, based on the individual user setting and testing their own hypotheses, has not yet been considered.